Academic Support Services

 The student receives individualized help from an academic coach in different academic areas.
 This help is provided primarily after school and may occur 1-4 times per week based on each student’s needs.

-Early Childhood Academic Support
+Early Childhood Academic Support (Lower School)

-Students in T-K, Kindergarten, and first grade may receive support for up to 90 minutes per week.
+Students in TK, kindergarten, and first grade may receive support for up to 90 minutes per week.
 These services provide assistance with phonological awareness, spelling, handwriting, and/or math.

-Academic Coaching (Middle & Upper School)
+Academic Coaching (Middle & Upper Schools)